 While the First Amendment protects employees’ right to political speech, it doesn’t supersede private businesses’ right to enforce policies covering employee behaviors.
 With few exceptions, political speech and its aftermath fall in the category of employee behavior.

 However, HR shoulders the burden of defining political speech and pairing offenses with consequences without any kind of universal yardstick.
 And even if such a yardstick existed, there might not be one small enough to catch political damage before it happens.
-That’s because the human brain is smart enough to catch the smallest detail, and because biased thinking is hard to overcome.
+That’s because the human brain is smart enough to catch the smallest detail and because biased thinking is hard to overcome.

-Political Impressions and Personal Bias
+How Do Political Impressions and Personal Biases Affect Employees?

-Long before people make conscious declarations of their political leanings, their actions can send more subtle messages that solidify in the minds of their coworkers.
+Long before employees make conscious declarations of their political leanings, their actions can send more subtle messages that solidify in the minds of their coworkers.
 We’re all susceptible to the power of personal bias, the lightning-fast shortcuts our brains develop to think efficiently.
 Without teaching employees to understand and account for their personal biases (both political and otherwise), it can be difficult for coworkers to develop the trust they need to work well together.

 If employees don’t understand and recognize political bias, it can do a number on collaboration and culture among your teams.
 A single political impression can taint an employee’s coworker with the worst stereotypes of a political party, including attitudes about racial, class, and gender issues, all without the need for evidence or confirmation.